dfusilier/type-director-compass/README.md

 If you need a bit of typographic guidance, [Responsive Typography: The Basics](https://ia.net/know-how/responsive-typography-the-basics "Responsive Typography: The Basics") by Information Architects is an excellent read.

 ### Build your font scales

-All thats left to do is to define the sizes you need and build the scale itself:
+All that's left to do is to define the sizes you need and build the scale itself:

 ```scss
 $numb-smaller-sizes: 1;